bkleinen/bkleinen.github.io/hugo/content/classes/ss2024/info2/_index.md

 Have a look at how this breaks down on this (tentative) [Schedule](schedule).

-## Back to Campus

-It seems as if we will be finally back on campus this term - or: you will actually get to be on campus - finally!

-Please check the [Corona FAQ](https://www.htw-berlin.de/coronavirus/faq-fuer-studierende/) regularly.

 ## Meetings/Weekly Schedule

 The class consists of 2x2h of lectures and 2h of lab.
-The Lab will be held by Linda Fernsel.
 Please refer to the LSF for time and location information (link above in the External Links menu).

 ## Tutorial

-The tutorial will be held every Monday, 13:00 - 14:30, by Jonas Fichtmüller via Zoom.
-The link to the Zoom room can be found in Moodle.
+The tutorial will be held by Nico, more information to be provided

 ## Grades & Exam